-Common questions asked concerning the Cambridge Building Society Solicitor Panel
+Examples of recent questions relating to the Cambridge Building Society Conveyancing Panel

 I am selling my house.
-Does my solicitor have to be on the Cambridge Building Society conveyancing panel in order to deal with redeeming my mortgage?
+Does my solicitor have to be on the Cambridge Building Society conveyancing panel in order to deal with paying off my mortgage?

 Ordinarily, even if your lawyer is not on the Cambridge Building Society conveyancing panel they can still act for you on your sale. it might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently at the moment.

 I am selling my apartment.
 I had a double glazing fitted in month 6 but did not receive a FENSA certificate or Building Regulation Certificate.
 My purchaser’s lender, Cambridge Building Society are being problematic.
 The solicitor who is on the Cambridge Building Society conveyancing panel is saying indemnity insurance will be fine but Cambridge Building Society are requiring a building regulation certificate.
 Why do Cambridge Building Society have a conveyancing panel of they don’t accept advice from them?

 It is probably the case that Cambridge Building Society have referred the matter to their valuer.
 The reason why Cambridge Building Society may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing correctly and safely installed.
 It merely protects against enforcement action which is very unlikely anyway.